How to create a Quantitative study?

 Thank You Page

-Step 6: Add Questions to Your Study
+Step 6: Add Questions Blocks

 Step 7: Types of Question Blocks in Decode

-• Enter your question title and description
+• Enter the block question and description

-• Add answer options
+• Add answer choices using Add Choice

 Step 9: Preview Your Study